psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "What did you dream this time?" he asked.

-"I dreamt that in a certain royal city there grew a fruit- tree, which formerly bore golden apples, but now has not a leaf upon it: what is the cause of it?"
+"I dreamt that in a certain royal city there grew a fruit-tree, which formerly bore golden apples, but now has not a leaf upon it: what is the cause of it?"

 "Why," replied the King, "at the root a mouse is gnawing.
 But if they kill it, golden apples will grow again; if not, the mouse will gnaw till the tree dies altogether.
 However, let me go to sleep in peace now; for if you disturb me again you will catch a box on the ears."
 Nevertheless, the old woman, when she had rocked him again to sleep, plucked out a third golden hair.
 Up jumped the King in a fury, and would have ill-treated her, but she pacified him, and said, "Who can help bad dreams?"